Urwa ibn al-Zubayr: Written sources

 Urwa's letters to the caliphs Abd al-Malik and al-Walid, which he wrote in response to their queries, have been reported to the fullest in the History and the Tafsir of al-Tabari (d.
 923), although to a lesser extent also in earlier works of Ibn Ishaq (d.
 767), al-Waqidi (d.
 823), Ibn Sa'd (d.
 844/845), Ibn Hanbal, and Umar ibn Shabba (d.
 875), which contain excerpts and references to these letters.
 Some letters, however, only appear in al-Tabari's works.
 The letters have not survived in the documentary form nor has their exact wording been preserved, due to the process of oral transmission.
 Nine letters in total have been reported through three different chains of transmission from Hisham, al-Zuhri, and Abu al-Zinad, a mawla (freedman) of the family of Caliph Uthman.
 However, not all are transmitted through each of these isnads.
 The letters contain accounts of the Meccan persecution, hijra to Abyssinia (Ethiopian Empire) and Medina, the battles of Badr and Hunayn, treaty of al-Hudaybiya, conquest of Mecca, and calumniation of A'isha.

 Later authors attribute to Urwa books on the military campaigns of Muhammad (Kitab al-Maghazi).
 Abu al-Aswad Muhammad ibn Abd al-Rahman, an Egyptian orphan Urwa is said to have raised during his stay there, allegedly compiled into such a book traditions he had collected from Urwa.
 A 9th-century scholar from Baghdad, Abu Hassan al-Ziyadi, also compiled a now lost Maghazi of Urwa.
-Both attributions to Urwa are spurious and it is almost certain that he did not write a Maghazi book.
-During his day, dissemination of traditions through writings was frowned upon and he most likely relied upon oral transmission, which was the preferred medium of transmission of traditions at the time.
-He did write down some of the hadiths he taught, but these were written mainly as notes for topically arranging his hadith lectures and not as a book.
+Anthony and Schoeler claim that both attributions to Urwa are spurious and that it is almost certain he did not write a Maghazi book.
+According to Cook, during his day, dissemination of traditions through writings was frowned upon and he most likely relied upon oral transmission, which was the preferred medium of transmission of traditions at the time.
+He did write down some of the hadiths he taught, but these were mainly written as notes for topically arranging his hadith lectures and not as a book.